aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/030_create-vpc/010-create-vpc.md

 EOF
 ```

-### 3. Create outputs
+### 4. Define outputs

-VPC and private subnets are used when creating EKS Clusters.
+We'll define VPC and private subnet outputs that will be used when creating EKS Clusters:

 ```bash
 cat > ~/environment/vpc/outputs.tf <<'EOF'